 In spring 2020, the COVID-19 quarantine forced the whole world into a lockdown.
 Like a dip in ice-cold water, it hurt.
 But it also helped us rethink the routine of work and the tools we use to connect with each other.
 The new reality of social distancing caused a huge spike in video conferencing, content streaming, gaming, and…VR?
 If you think about it, VR might be a great way to think outside the Zoom box.
 Instead of seeing your friends' or colleagues' faces in small squares on a screen, you could actually get everyone into one room.

 Apparently, VR manufacturers and tech companies got the gist.
-According to Business Insider, Facebook is working on its very own flagship VR headset, even though they already own Oculus VR, the creator of the coolest VR headsets for PC.
+On September 16, at their annual Connect event, Facebook announced the long-anticipated Oculus Quest 2.
+It’s a flagship VR headset uniting all of the Oculus VR hardware owned by Facebook.
 Rumor has it Apple is working on something in the domain of virtual reality, too.

 In fact, lots of cool VR tech has been available for some time now.
 Whether you’re an avid VR believer or simply enjoy gaming, let's make sure you use the best tools available.
 In this article, we'll explore VR on Mac — from choosing the best VR headset to making your computer VR-ready.